thadguidry/respec/conformance.md

 >
 > The key words MAY, MUST, MUST NOT, NOT RECOMMENDED, RECOMMENDED, SHOULD, and SHOULD NOT are to be interpreted as described in [RFC2119].

-The author can add any additional conformance clause(s) which will follow this boilerplate
+The author can add any additional conformance clause(s) which will follow this boilerplate.

+This section is required for specifications that contain normative material.

 ### Example of usage